 We have also reduced the costs of studying with free laptop loans, free learning resources and discounts to save money on everyday things.
 Check out our guide to student life on a budget.

-Upon successful graduation you will be eligible for the Graduate Basis for Chartered Membership to the British Psychology Society, which is a necessary step if you wish to pursue postgraduate training in areas such as clinical, counselling, educational, occupational, health or forensic psychology.
+Upon successful graduation, you will be eligible for the Graduate Basis for Chartered Membership to the British Psychology Society, which is a necessary step if you wish to pursue postgraduate training in areas such as clinical, counselling, educational, occupational, health or forensic psychology.

-Our Careers & Employability Service, MDXworks will launch you into the world of work from the beginning of your course, with placements, projects and networking opportunities through our 1000+ links with industry and big-name employers in London and globally.
+Our employability service, MDXworks will launch you into the world of work from the beginning of your course, with placements, projects and networking opportunities through our 1000+ links with industry and big-name employers in London and globally.

-Our dedicated lifetime career support, like our business start-up support programme and funding for entrepreneurs, has put us in the top 10 UK universities for students who want to be CEOs and entrepreneurs (Hitachi, 2021).
+Our dedicated lifetime career support, like our business start-up support programme and funding for entrepreneurs, has put us in the top 20 UK universities for business leaders and entrepreneurs – Business Money 2023 and a top 10 university for producing CEOs (Novuana, 2023).

-Our location in London helps us connect you with over 1,000 industry partners to develop your future employment prospects.
-And we have unique work and study opportunities at our campuses in Dubai and Mauritius.
 You’ll study with students from 122 countries who’ll hopefully become part of your global network.
 And after you graduate, we'll still support you through our alumni network to help you progress in your chosen career.

 You can take an expenses-based work placement during your studies as a year-long assignment between year two and three.
 Depending on the organisation you are on placement with, you may be entitled to apply for a maintenance grant.
 And you won't have to pay tuition fees for that year.
 The year-long work placement exempts you from paying tuition fees for the full academic year; ensuring you gain the necessary practical skills to embark on your chosen career.